-If you’re reading this it means that you’ve recently said “yes” to getting proposed too.
+If you’re reading this it means that you’ve recently said YES to a proposal of marriage.
 Congratulations!

-Hopefully you got some nice bling to flash at your girlfriends!
+Hopefully, you got some nice ring bling to flash at your friends!

 While you still have your head in the clouds, we know that you’ve just added a crazy amount of things to your ever-growing to-do list.
-Well don’t stress out, our list of 9 things to do after getting engaged will help you enjoy being engaged and this next part of your love story, while ticking of that wedding planning to-do list.
+Well don’t stress out, our list of 9 things to do after getting engaged will help you enjoy being engaged and this next part of your love story journey, while ticking off that wedding planning to-do list.

 Below, you’ll find a bunch, 9 actually, helpful to-do items that will surely set you up for wedding planning success.